- Specific Sounds a Cat Makes

 - The Takeaway

-It may seem problematic, but more often than not, these abrupt vocalizations are the signals of your cat’s attempt to tell you something.
+It may seem problematic, but these short vocalizations often signify that your cat wants to tell you something.

 Lucky for you, in this brief guide, we’ve gathered a list of reasons behind the strange noises a cat makes!